History of Montreal Canadiens in Timeline

 December 29, 2008: 3,000th Victory

-On December 29, 2008, the Montreal Canadiens achieved their 3,000th victory in NHL history with a 5–2 win over the Florida Panthers.
+On December 29, 2008, the Montreal Canadiens became the first team in NHL history to reach 3,000 victories with their 5–2 victory over the Florida Panthers.

-During the 2008–09 season, the Montreal Canadiens began celebrating their 100th anniversary with various events.
+During the 2008–09 season, the Montreal Canadiens commenced their 100th anniversary celebrations, including hosting the 2009 NHL All-Star Game and the 2009 NHL entry draft.

 2009: Centenary Designs

-During the 2009–10 season, all three prior designs were worn during the Montreal Canadiens' centenary.
+During the 2009–10 season, all three of the Montreal Canadiens' pre-1914 designs were worn as part of the team's centenary celebrations.

 2010: Playoff Advancement

-In 2010, the Canadiens advanced past the second round of the playoffs for the first time since Roy's departure.
+In 2010, the Canadiens advanced past the second round of the playoffs for the first time since 1995.

-In 2011, CKGM, TSN Radio 690, became the English-language radio flagship for Montreal Canadiens games, acquiring the rights under a seven-year deal.
+In 2011, CKGM, TSN Radio 690, acquired the English-language radio rights to Montreal Canadiens games under a seven-year deal.

 2011: Launch of TVA Sports

-RDS was the only French-language sports channel in Canada until the 2011 launch of TVA Sports.
+In 2011, TVA Sports was launched as the only French-language sports channel in Canada until that date.

 2014: Pat Burns inducted into Hockey Hall of Fame

-In 2014, Pat Burns was the most recent inductee from the builders category to be affiliated with the Montreal Canadiens into the Hockey Hall of Fame.
+In 2014, Pat Burns was inducted into the Hockey Hall of Fame.

-In 2014, TVA Sports became the national French rightsholder for NHL games through a sub-licensing agreement with Sportsnet, leading RDS to maintain regional rights to Canadiens games not shown on TVA Sports.
+In 2014, with TVA Sports becoming the national French rightsholder, RDS announced a 12-year deal to maintain regional rights to Canadiens games not shown on TVA Sports.

 As of 2015, the Montreal Canadiens' home red sweater is the only uniform in the league to feature the French language version of the NHL shield logo (LNH) on the neck collar.

-In 2016, the three-year deal for English-language regional rights held by Sportsnet East expired.
+Following the 2016-17 season, the three-year deal for English-language regional rights, held by Sportsnet East, expired.

-In June 2017, Bell Media reached a five-year extension for the team's regional television in both languages and English-language radio rights for Montreal Canadiens games.
+In June 2017, Bell Media reached a five-year extension to hold the team's regional television in both languages, and its English-language radio rights.

 2017: TSN2 assumes English-language regional television rights

-In 2017, TSN2 assumed the English-language regional television rights for Montreal Canadiens games, with John Bartlett on play-by-play.
+In 2017, TSN2 assumed the English-language regional television rights, with John Bartlett on play-by-play, and Dave Poulin, Mike Johnson and Craig Button on colour commentary.

-In 2018, John Bartlett returned to Sportsnet, and was succeeded by Bryan Mudryk.
+In 2018, John Bartlett returned to Sportsnet, and was succeeded by Bryan Mudryk for play-by-play on TSN2.

 June 2020: Youppi! inducted into Mascot Hall of Fame